-Hey kiddies!
-This is my new project called PERSEPHONE, named after a figure from Greek mythology.
-Persephone was a nature goddess who became Queen of the Underworld after being abducted by Hades.
-The myth of her abduction represents her role as the personification of vegetation – which shoots forth in spring and withdraws into the earth in autumn.
+In Greek mythology, Persephone was a nature goddess who became Queen of the Underworld after being abducted by Hades.
 When she is in the Underworld we experience winter.
 And when she visits the world she brings with her spring, flowers, and the resurrection of life.
 As both a Goddess of Spring, and the Queen of the Underworld – she exemplifies the tension between life and death.

-My lovely bride Jen (Lady Bathory) returned as my assistant for this project, as well as my faithful friend Demian Vela.
-We also worked with some new collaborators.
-Rebekah Whitt played the part of Persephone, and her make-up was done by Shawn Shelton with Bandersnatch Studios.
+Rebekah Whitt played the part of Persephone, and her SPFX Make-up was done by Shawn Shelton with Bandersnatch Studios.

-Two interns from Kurtzman’s studio came by to help on the day of the shoot.
-Beki painted their hands and arms to match the prop arms on set.
-I shot their hands separately and used Photoshop to graft them onto the fake arms that I photographed on set.
-The out-of-focus hands in the foreground of the final image were photographed live in front of the camera, with the interns kneeling beneath the lens of my camera like puppeteers.
+Beki Ingram painted hands and arms on 2 models.
+I shot the model hands separately and used Photoshop to graft them onto the fake arms that I inserted into the set.
+The out-of-focus hands in the foreground were photographed live in front of the camera, with the models kneeling beneath the lens of my camera.

 See you next time!